Dashboards

 - Click Create new dashboard

-- Enter a name and optional description
+- Enter a name (description is optional)

 - Click Create